-5.14 Filter
+5.15 Filter

 Audio streams can also be modified on the fly for various effects.
-Typical uses are different environmental effects such as echoes or reverb, or low pass (bassy sound) / high pass (tinny sound) filters, but basically any kind of modification can be done; the primary limitation is the processor power.
+Typical uses are different environmental effects such as echoes or reverb, or low pass (bassy sound) / high pass (tinny sound) filters, but basically any kind of modification can be done; the primary limitations are processor power, imagination, and developer's skill in digital signal processing.